mssola/td/README.md

 If we're successful, the user will get authenticated and its topics will be fetched automatically.

-We don't have to do this again, this user will be logged from now on.
+We don't have to do this again, this user will be logged in from now on.
 However, you might want to delete the current session.
 For this you can just use the `logout` command.

 ### Commands